budaala/budaala/README.md

 # Hi, I'm Ala!

-Currently, I'm a Computer Science student and I really enjoy coding!
+I'm a Computer Science student and I really enjoy coding!

-I'm aspiring to be a frontend developer, but I love trying myself in different fields.
+- aspiring to be a frontend developer
+- currently learning VueJS

-I'm really into HTML, CSS and JavaScript, but I also know some basics of PHP, C# and Python.
+- really into HTML, CSS and JavaScript (but I also know some basics of PHP, C# and Python)

 If you want to reach me, here's my email: